 You can find the most recent version of Schedule I on the U.S. Court’s website at www.uscourts.gov.
 To learn more about getting the official and other forms, see The Bankruptcy Forms: Getting Started.

 How to Complete Schedule I

-On Schedule I you provide information about your dependents, employment, income from all sources, and anticipated income changes.
+On Schedule I you provide information about your employment, income from all sources, and anticipated income changes.
 The form clearly designates what information you need and where it goes.

 Here are some tips and further information that you might need when completing the form: